TRENDMizzou/TREND_NMR-manual/trendpro/trendmain/README.md

 **start** at lower right to start the calculation. `TRENDanalysis` can be used to continue and adjust the calculations under the CONCISE tab.
 For example, the first and last extreme states may be set and the plot can be labeled using a file listing the labels for the peaks.
+See [CONCISE manual](../trendanalysis/concise.md#interactive) for details.